The 51st State: Critical reception

-On review aggregation website Rotten Tomatoes, the film received a 25% based on reviews from 102 critics, with an average rating of 4.3/10, and the consensus reading: "Filled with profanities, Formula 51 is a stylized and incoherent mess that doesn't add up to much."
+On review aggregation website Rotten Tomatoes, the film received a 26% based on reviews from 101 critics, with an average rating of 4.3/10, and the consensus reading: "Filled with profanities, Formula 51 is a stylized and incoherent mess that doesn't add up to much."
 On Metacritic, the film gained a 23 out of 100 based on reviews from 29 critics.

 Roger Ebert of the Chicago Sun-Times newspaper called the film "a farce", giving the film one out of four stars, and particularly negative comments on the film's content and script.

-Generally positive reviews were given by both BBC and Empire reviewers, with Alan Morrison of the latter calling it "full-on fun" and that the film "goes beyond the boundaries" of British films.
+Generally positive reviews were given by both the BBC and Empire reviewers, with Alan Morrison of the latter calling it "full-on fun" and that the film "goes beyond the boundaries" of British films.

-IGN.com also gave the film a generally positive review, concluding that "you get exactly what you pay for" and that the film was overall very "enjoyable".
+IGN also gave the film a generally positive review, concluding that "you get exactly what you pay for" and that the film was overall very "enjoyable".

 Box office

 The film had its world premiere on 7 December 2001, in London's West End Curzon Cinema.

-In total, the film earned over $14.4 million at the worldwide box office, $5.2 million of that in the US and $9.2 million elsewhere.
+In total, the film earned $14.4 million at the worldwide box office, $5.2 million of that in the US and $9.2 million elsewhere.